uio-bmi/immuneML/docs/source/datamodel.rst

 *   Sequence class,
 *   Repertoire class and
-*   Dataset class
+*   RepertoireDataset class

-.. note:: In case only sequences should be analyzed, regardless of the repertoires, the *Sequence*, *Repertoire* and *Dataset* classes should still be used, but it is necessary then to make each repertoire to consist of only one sequence.
+.. note:: In case only sequences should be analyzed, regardless of the repertoires, the *Sequence*, *Repertoire* and *RepertoireDataset* classes should still be used, but it is necessary then to make each repertoire to consist of only one sequence.
 Everything else in the analysis, except where noted, can be used in the same manner as when the analysis has repertoires consisting of a bulk of sequences.

 Sequence